Steve Beshear: 2011 gubernatorial campaign

-On January 26, 2009, Lieutenant Governor Daniel Mongiardo announced that he would seek the Democratic nomination to challenge incumbent Senator Jim Bunning in the 2010 senatorial election.
+On January 26, 2009, Lieutenant Governor Daniel Mongiardo announced that he would seek the Democratic nomination to challenge incumbent senator Jim Bunning (who later chose to retire instead) in the 2010 senatorial election.
 The move effectively prohibited Mongiardo from running for re-election with Beshear in the 2011 gubernatorial contest.
 On July 19, 2009, Beshear announced that Louisville mayor Jerry Abramson would replace Mongiardo as his running mate in his re-election campaign.

 Beshear faced no opposition in the Democratic gubernatorial primary, held on May 17, 2011.
 In the Republican primary, Senate President David Williams defeated Louisville businessman Phil Moffett, a favorite of the Tea Party Movement, and Bobbie Holsclaw, county clerk of Jefferson County.
-Perennial candidate Gatewood Galbraith sought the governorship as an Independent after collecting the requisite 5,000 signatures from registered voters requesting that his name be added to the ballot.
+Perennial candidate Gatewood Galbraith sought the governorship as an independent after collecting the requisite 5,000 signatures from registered voters requesting that his name be added to the ballot.

 On November 8, 2011, Beshear was re-elected as governor of Kentucky with close to 56% of the vote in a three-way race.
-On the same night Democratic candidates won all but one of the statewide offices.
+Democratic candidates won all but one of the statewide offices on the same night.